-Sue graduated from Plymouth University’s BA (Hons) Fine Art degree in 2009 with a first class degree.
-Determined to further her broaden of artistic skills and understanding, Sue progressed onto the MA Contemporary Art Practice programme with Plymouth University where her work continued to attract local and national attention.
+BA (Hons) Fine Art degree in 2009 with a first class degree.
+Determined to further her broaden of artistic skills and understanding, Sue progressed onto the MA Contemporary Art Practice programme with the University of Plymouth where her work continued to attract local and national attention.

 Sue says she "aims to find dramatic and powerful ways to re-position disability and disability arts".